severdia/shakespeare-obsidian/scripts_source/markdown/Pericles/Act 3, Scene 2.md

 *Ephesus.
 A room in Cerimon’s house.*

-*Enter Lord Cerimon with an Ephesan Servant and another Man, both storm-beaten.*
+*Enter Lord Cerimon with an Ephesian Servant and another Man, both storm-beaten.*

 **CER.**
 ==1==Philemon, ho!